 Visitors to SPI can choose to stay on the island or on the mainland in Port Isabel.
 Either spot is a very short drive to the kite spots.
 Hotels and vacation rentals are fairly affordable at SPI and there is plenty of selection within walking distance to restaurants and bars.

-You can camp on SPI at one of the paid campsites or camp for free on one of the NPS the beaches (day use fee and free camping permit still required).
+You can camp on SPI at one of the camp for free on one of the NPS the beaches (day use fee and free camping permit still required).
 Fair warning if you're camping: it can get extremely hot and humid which can make camping incredibly uncomfortable.

 There are plenty of family friendly and beach activities here

 There are activities to keep the whole family entertained on South Padre Island!
 Being a tourist hotspot, there's your typical beach town activities like theme parks and parasailing, but there's also a ton of nature focused activities here in SPI.

 Here's a few ideas to stay entertained on a no wind day: